chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_with_aws_managed_deployment.md

 ## Steps to Deploy

 The following command will run the deployment.
-The deploy command will run the verify command internally, to skip verification process during deploy command use `--skip-verify` flag
+The deploy command will first run the verify command internally, to skip verification process during deploy command use `--skip-verify` flag

 ```bash
  chef-automate deploy config.toml --airgap-bundle automate.aib